-A results chain is presented in Figure 1.
+The original Programme results chain is presented in Figure 2.

-Figure 1 Results Chain
+Figure 2 Results Chain

 The planned outputs, strategic approaches, and proposed main activities are highlighted below.
-A detailed work plan has been developed during the Inception phase.
+A detailed - work plan has been developed during the Inception phase.
 The program will follow Tanzanian budget year in the planning and reporting.